Dejan Kravić: 2018–19 season

 On July 5, 2018, Kravić signed a deal with Virtus Bologna.
 With Virtus, he won the Basketball Champions League (BCL) trophy on May 5, 2019.
 The team beat Iberostar Tenerife in the final, Kravić had 4 points and 5 rebounds in the deciding game.
 Kravić joined Obradoiro in 2019 and averaged 13.2 points and 6.4 rebounds per game in ACB play.

 2019–20 season

 On July 21, 2020, he has signed with San Pablo Burgos of the Liga ACB.
 He won the Basketball Champions League for a second year in a row with Burgos.
 He became the second player ever to have won two BCL titles, after Kevin Punter.

 2021–22 season

 Kravić began the season with San Pablo Burgos and averaged 8.7 points, 5.9 rebounds, and 1.1 assists per game.

 On January 28, 2022, he signed with Unicaja.

 2022–23 season

 On August 16, 2022, he has signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

+In October 2025, he returned to Obradoiro CAB of the Spanish Primera FEB to cover a vacant spot in the roster after the injury of fellow Serbian center Goran Huskić.